Skip to main content

 • grinding

 The grinding aspect of the game has received mixed reviews, with many players finding it tedious and repetitive, particularly due to the need to replay similar storylines and dialogues.
-While some appreciate the depth and strategy involved in grinding for character progression, others feel it detracts from the overall enjoyment, making the experience feel more like a chore than a rewarding challenge.
-Overall, the game is seen as overly grindy, with some players questioning the necessity of such mechanics in a narrative-driven experience.
+While some appreciate the depth and strategy involved in the grinding process, others feel that it detracts from the overall enjoyment, making progression feel unsatisfying and overly time-consuming.
+Overall, the game is seen as having potential, but the grind can be a significant barrier to enjoyment for many players.

 • “Only downside I can think of is that this game is a bit too grindy and runs can take a bit too long for you to get wiped before you start unlocking the cards and perks you need.”